 In the following examples, these brands were caught deliberately misleading their consumers and ended up facing charges of false advertising marketing.
 These kinds of pitfalls could ultimately ruin the reputation of a brand.

 1. Remember hearing about the brand Airborne?
-Very popular in the 1990s, the orange powdered herbal supplement was being marketed as a supplement that would help increase the chance of contracting common illnesses such as the cold or the flu.
+Very popular in the 1990s, the orange powdered herbal supplement was being marketed as a supplement that would help decrease the chance of contracting common illnesses such as the cold or the flu.
 The CSPI (Center for Science in the Public Interest) ran tests to verify the marketing claims and discovered there was no concrete evidence backed by any science to prove them as true.
-As a result, Airborne paid a $23.3 million in order to settle the lawsuit regarding the false claims.
+As a result, Airborne paid $23.3 million in order to settle the lawsuit regarding the false claims.

-For example, several online retail shops are popping up on the internet claiming, falsely, to sell a readily available Coronavirus vaccine.
-They can fill a webpage with copious amounts of medical information that sounds legitimate, but anyone that buys these fake products are being taken advantage of.
-Educate yourself before committing to products that can influence your health and well being, let alone your pocketbook!
+For example, several online retail shops are popping up on the internet and falsely claiming to sell a readily available Coronavirus vaccine.
+They can fill a webpage with copious amounts of medical information that sounds legitimate, but anyone that buys these fake products is being taken advantage of.
+Educate yourself before committing to products that can influence your health and well-being, let alone your pocketbook!

 The customer always comes first is a good approach not only for customer service, but when considering the ethical interest of your product, service, or message!
 Delivering an honest message or offer is important for the trust of your brand that false advertising marketing destroys.
 If you are looking to market your product or service with a competitive advantage in your market, give OCGnow a call today at (904) 600-3600.